TelecoRenta/Taller-de-IoT-celular/README.md

 Course title: ***TALLER DE COMUNICACIÓN Y OPTIMIZACIÓN ENERGÉTICA CON DISPOSITIVOS IOT CELULAR (NB-IOT, LTE-M)***

-The goal of the workshop is to introduce the assistants to the cellular IoT low-power technologies (NB-IoT, LTE-M), which will for also part of the technologies for future 5G massive IoT communications.
+The goal of the workshop is to introduce the assistants to the cellular IoT low-power technologies (NB-IoT, LTE-M), which will be part of the technologies for future 5G massive IoT communications.

 The course is supported by two types of files:
 1. **PDF guides** that consist in one guide for the course instructor and another guide for the student following this course